 Jessica Colebank, who was working on the case, found Shelia Eddy’s demeanor suspicious when she went to speak to her for the first time.

 “Just complete blank on emotions and there was absolutely nothing.
 It was like iced over,” Colebank told “20/20.”

 Colebank also thought Rachel Shoaf was very nervous when she first spoke to her.

 “Their stories were verbatim, the same.
 No one’s story is exactly the same, unless it’s rehearsed,” Colebank said.
 “Everything in my gut was, ‘Sheila is acting wrong.
 Rachel is scared to death.’”

-After viewing surveillance video and cell phone records that prove Shelia Eddy and Rachel Shoaf were lying about what happened the night they last saw Skylar Neese, police tell Dave and Mary Neese that Eddy and Shoaf had a secret.
+After viewing surveillance video and cell phone records that proved Shelia Eddy and Rachel Shoaf were lying about what happened the night they last saw Skylar Neese, police told Dave and Mary Neese that Eddy and Shoaf had a secret.

 “We never encountered anything that led us to believe that these two girls conspired with one another to commit premeditated murder,” Corporal Ronnie Gaskin said.

 The car that Skylar Neese was seen getting into was determined to be Shelia Eddy’s.

 After her confession, Shoaf agreed to lead police to the site of the murder to try to find Skylar Neese’s body.

 Shoaf talked with Eddy while wearing a microphone, but Eddy failed to incriminate herself.